NoahBurkholder/wiki-noah/shaders.md

 # 🐉 Shaders

 Shaders are perhaps my favourite thing to code, and also among the least approachable things to code.
+I know such a tiny amount of shader code and yet it's still one of my favourite things.
 Their effects are seen far and wide in games, and a good shader can be a thing of beauty.

 ![Stanford Dragon 1](imgs/stanforddragon1.png) ![Stanford Dragon 2](imgs/stanforddragon2.jpg) ![Stanford Dragon 3](imgs/stanforddragon3.PNG)